Coronavirus Isolation and Depression When Working from Home

 I would give anything to see a puppy up close or smile at a kind stranger.
 But I am tired of complaining about it because not only is it a waste of time, this coronavirus isolation is unlikely to change anytime soon.

 The Best Solution to These Depressing Times Is to Focus on the Things You Can Control

 I got a taste of that as I had an extremely bad mental health day yesterday: I was unable to get out of bed for the most part of the day and felt angry and helpless.
-So when I felt a little better today, the first thing I did was make a list of ways to deal with 'coronavirus isolation' that would help you and I. Because let's face it, not everyone is lucky to work from home, companies are shutting down, and it is imperative for us to do the best work we can to keep our clients and/or jobs.
+So when I felt a little better today, the first thing I did was make a list of ways to deal with coronavirus isolation that would help you and I. Because let's face it, not everyone is lucky enough to work from home, companies are shutting down, and it is imperative for us to do the best work we can to keep our clients and/or jobs.

 Watch the video below to know what I came up with to control depression during coronavirus isolation.